posl/iArch/documentation.md

 ![model to Archface-U result](../images/sync_model_arch_3.png)

-#### Archface-U to model diagrams
+### Archface-U to model diagrams

-When you select `iArch -> Model`, you can generate model diagrams corresponding the Archcode which you chose in the configuration described above.
+When you select `iArch -> Model`, you can generate model diagrams corresponding the Archcode which you chose in the configuration described below.

 For example, from an Archface-U,